 Lifetime Value Per User?

-The lifetime value metric in Mixpanel People - Revenue is calculated with the people function people.track_charge().
-This allows you to create a people property that tracks how much money your customers are spending with you.
+The lifetime value metric in Mixpanel - Revenue is calculated with the people function people.track_charge().
+This allows you to create a user profile property that tracks how much money your customers are spending with you.
 In turn, Mixpanel is able to calculate the Lifetime Value for the user by accumulating that amount.

 Lifetime Value Across Users?